Retail & FMCG

 Managed operations

-Built to keep running through retail peaks.
+Built to keep running through retail peaks

 retail.

-Bring us the retail workflow leaking margin.
+Bring us the retail workflow

-Talk to the retail team
+Talk to the healthcare team

 Retail AI assessment